 The Panel will focus on selected topics arising out of the Commission Report and publish their findings annually in The Lancet and other international peer-reviewed journals.

 The topic of the publications from 2016 was the implications for health and the social determinants of health of trade and investment treaties, agreements and negotiation processes.
 In 2017 and 2018, the topics in focus are trade agreements, extractive industries and philanthrocaptialism.

 The Panel is led by former Commission member, Professor Desmond McNeill at the Centre for Development and the Environment (SUM) at the University of Oslo.
 A small team of researchers at SUM is supporting the work of the Panel.

 The Panel is supported by an Advisory Board, consisting of former Commission members and other experts nominated by the Commission on the basis of their expertise and experience within the areas of global health, development and governance.

 Former UiO-Rector Ole Petter Ottersen is heading the Advisory Board, whose members will comment on the Panel’s work and propose future topics.
 They are also encouraged to act as advocates for the work of the Commission and the Panel.

 The Panel will have 2-3 in-person meetings a year to discuss their work.

 Members of the Panel are independent experts within the areas of global governance, health, trade, law and development.
-The members have been nominated by the rector of the University of Oslo, and former chair of The Lancet – University of Oslo Commission, Rector Ottersen, in collaboration with the previous members of the Commission.
+The members have been nominated by the former rector of the University of Oslo, and former chair of The Lancet – University of Oslo Commission, Ole Petter Ottersen, in collaboration with the previous members of the Commission.